helenaferdy/helenaferdy.github.io/_posts/2024-09-03-checkpoint-sandblast.md

 ## Emulating Threat

-To emulate threat, we'll download infected files from [Eicar](https://www.eicar.org)
+To emulate threat, we'll download infected files from [Eicar](https://www.eicar.org) and save it on our file server

 ![x](/static/2024-09-03-checkpoint-sandblast/11.png)